Fill out Form 1099-G Online in 2026

 • Does receiving Form 1099-G mean I owe taxes?

-No, a 1099-G does not mean you owe money.
+No, Form 1099-G does not mean you owe money.
 It is an information return that reports certain government payments you received.
 If you received a refund or credit, it may be taxable, and you need to report it on your tax return.

 What users are saying about our online tool